aws-samples/aws-analytics-immersion-day/README.md

 \[[Top](#top)\]

 ## <a name="kinesis-data-firehose"></a>Create Kinesis Data Firehose to store data in S3
-Kinesis Data Firehose will allow collecting data in real-time and batch it to load into a storage location such as Amazon S3, Amazon Redshift or ElasticSearch.<br/>
+Kinesis Data Firehose will allow collecting data in real-time and batch it to load into a storage location such as Amazon S3, Amazon Redshift or OpenSearch Service.<br/>

 ![aws-analytics-system-build-steps](./assets/aws-analytics-system-build-steps.svg)